GabrielaRsanches/GabrielaRsanches/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Wisdom personal project
+- 🔭 I’m currently working with 2Toucans projects
-- 🌱 I’m currently learning architecture designs
+- 🌱 I’m currently learning PHP, Twig and Symfony.

 ##